- Our goal is to help as many people as possible achieve their educational dreams.

 - We have defined our practices when conducting our education finance business, and have adopted the Responsible Lending Principles for Education Financing.

-Wells Fargo, through its Education Financial Services division (hereinafter referred to as "Wells Fargo"), has a history since 1968 of providing high quality educational loan products and customer services.
+Wells Fargo, through its Education Financial Services division (hereinafter referred to as "Wells Fargo"), has a history since 1968 of providing high quality private student loan products and customer services.
 We are proud of the millions of customers who we have helped to achieve their dream of higher education over the years.
-We are proud of the many benefits our products provide and will continue to present ourselves to schools as an industry leader in sound and ethical business practices, including fair and responsible lending.
+We are proud of the many benefits our products provide and will continue to present ourselves to students, families and schools as an industry leader in sound and ethical business practices, including fair and responsible lending.
 We also believe in attracting customers through the quality of our products and services and in conducting our business in a way that complies with the letter and spirit of the law.
 To that end, we have adopted the Responsible Lending Principles for Education Financing below.

 Wells Fargo Responsible Lending Principles for Education Financing

 Wells Fargo’s vision is to satisfy all our customers’ financial needs, help them succeed financially, be the premier provider of education financing for our customers — students and families — and be known as one of America’s great companies.
-In the context of making education loans to customers, this means helping as many people as possible achieve their educational dreams.
+In the context of making private student loans to customers, this means helping as many people as possible achieve their educational dreams.